Wednesday, February 09, 2011

 Inspiration #1: I love lychees.

-Bonus recipe alert: My main go-to way to enjoy them is to blend them in a simple summer smoothie: one can of peaches (including juices) + one can of lychees (including juices) blended together.
-One time I requested a lychee-peach blend at the best bubble tea place in Vancouver.
-I laughed when the woman obliged, but gave me a stern disclaimer and warning because I was ordering off the proven menu: "We don't guarantee it will taste good!".
+My go-to way to enjoy lychees is to blend them in a simple smoothie = one can of peaches including juices + one can of lychees including juices.
+[Did you get that bonus recipe?]
+Once I requested a lychee-peach blend at the best bubble tea place in Vancouver.
+I laughed when the woman obliged, but only after a stern disclaimer, "We don't guarantee it will taste good."
+I bet the regular Asian clientele doesn't usually order off the proven menu.

 The accidental discovery of the fabulous marriage of lychees and blueberries: During one spontaneous visit, I offered my guest a smoothie.
-I only had a can of lychees but no peaches.
-But I had frozen blueberries.
-So I threw those in the blender together, unsure of how it would turn out tasting.
-Wow!
-Delish!
+I had a can of lychees, but no peaches.
+What about trying the frozen blueberries?
+What a delicious surprise!

-I'm discovering that lychees are quite fragrant, but subtle enough to complement a lot of other fruits.
-Or even savoury foods.
-The Thai House by my work puts lychees in their ostrich curry.
-Yumm!
+Lychees are fragrant, but subtle enough to complement other foods, even savoury ones.
+One Thai restaurant cooks lychees in their tasty ostrich curry!

 Inspiration #2: Beyond Savoury, to Sweet Dumplings

-A few years ago my neighbour and friend had a Chinese dumpling wrapping (and gorging) party for her birthday.
-We wrapped Chinese savoury dumplings, pan fried and ate to our hearts' content.
+Once my neighbour celebrated her birthday with Chinese dumpling wrapping (and gorging) party.
+We wrapped, pan fried, and ate Chinese savoury dumplings to our hearts' content.

-For dessert, following the lead and suggestion of one of the non-Asian guests, we filled the leftover dumpling wraps with a sweet filling of fruit.
-Apparently it's some kind of European dessert (can't remember the name, or the country).
+For dessert, at the lead of a non-Asian guest, we filled the leftover dumpling wraps with a sweet filling of fruit.
+Apparently it's a European dessert.
 We pan fried them and they were delish!

-...so with the leftover blueberry lychee filling, and armed with the lesson that there must be fried or greasy goodness, I opted to try it as a pie filling.
+So with the leftover blueberry-lychee filling, and knowing deliciousness comes with fried, greasy goodness, I experimented with it as a pie filling.

-Guidelines for Blueberry Lychee pie (use them as a starting point, not a precise recipe.
-While I know baking is more of a science, I just can't part from my more fluid artsy ways ;)
+Guidelines for Blueberry Lychee pie (Use as a starting point, not a precise recipe.
+I can't part from my fluid artsy ways ;)

 Pie crust recipe is found here (thanks to Dilys for pointing me there!)